Kansas City International Raceway

 Kansas City International Raceway was a drag-racing track in Kansas City, Missouri.

 It was built in 1967, and featured two asphalt lanes, and seating for over a thousand people.
 It hosted its last race on November 27, 2011.
-The 93 acre property was purchased by the city of Kansas City, MO to build what became Little Blue Valley Park.
+The 93 acre property was purchased by the city of Kansas City, Missouri to build what became Little Blue Valley Park.